Home of

 -

-Children and adults can play together
+Children and

-without a major advantage to adults
+play together without a major advantage to adults

 -

-Adults liked to play with other adults
+Adults liked to

-but their games are normally longer than children's games because
+normally longer than children's games because adults like to recount

-adults like to recount travel stories as they play
+travel stories as they play

 -

-Everyone appreciated the imagery and
+appreciated the imagery and the

-the 3D nature of the game
+3D nature of the game

 -

-There is a balance between chance and
+There is a balance

 strategy from using the Ody-see